anuragtb/pdfcpu/attach/attach_add.md

 # Add Attachments

 This command embeds one or more files by attaching them to a PDF input file.
+Have a look at some [examples](#examples).

 ## Usage